Vexille: Plot

 Maria, the head of the resistance, details the 10 years of secrecy while SWORD studies Japan in shocked horror—the islands are a lifeless wasteland.
-In 2067, an unknown disease struck Japan and was countered by an experimental vaccine.
-In actuality, the disease was created by Daiwa and the "vaccine" was used as an excuse for Daiwa to begin testing experimental nanotechnology.
-Every Japanese citizen was converted into a form of synthetic life.
-But there were unforeseen side effects; the conversion was imperfect, resulting in the infected humans losing their free will and becoming just lifelike machines.
-Some of the nanotech went amok, creating the "Jags", giant whirling constructs of semisentient metal that prowl the wilderness.
+In 2067, an unknown disease reportedly struck Japan and was countered by an experimental vaccine.
+In actuality, the disease reports were faked by Daiwa as an excuse for Daiwa to test the "vaccine", which was actually experimental nanotechnology that subsequently converted every Japanese citizen into a form of synthetic life, but there were unforeseen side effects; the conversion was imperfect, which ultimately would cause all the infected humans to lose their free will and become just lifelike machines, while some of the nanotech went amok, creating the "Jags", giant whirling constructs of semisentient metal that prowl the wilderness.
 The Jags destroyed all of Japan, save Tokyo which is protected by an inedible wall of ceramic.

 The Resistance plans to draw the Jags along a service bridge to Daiwa's corporate headquarters, which now stands in the middle of Tokyo Bay.
 Vexille volunteers her assistance (and that of her flight-capable armor).
 However, though Vexille and Maria succeed in drawing the Jags to the end of the service bridge, the bridge has been detached from the headquarters, the Jags fall into the sea, and Vexille and Maria are captured.
-They are taken to Kisaragi, the master of Daiwa, who boasts that his research is nearly complete.
-And as he needs more test subjects, he is going to invade America.
+They are taken to Kisaragi, the master of Daiwa, who boasts that his research is nearly complete and as he needs more test subjects, he is going to invade America.
 Vexille attacks him with a hidden knife, revealing that his blood is still human—he has not used the process himself.
 Saito then strangles him.
 The town council forces the ceramic gates open, destroying Tokyo and enabling the Jags to enter Daiwa's headquarters.
 Kisaragi, having somehow survived, shoots Saito and escapes with his research.
 The underling then releases Vexille and Maria before succumbing to his wounds.